CarletonURocketry/ground-station/README.md

-# ground-station
+# CU-InSpace Ground Station

-a simple Python-based ground station for collecting telemetry information from the CU-InSpace rocket
+A simple Python-based ground station for collecting telemetry information from the CU-InSpace rocket